The 20 Best Drug Induced Dyskinesia Doctors Near Me

 Offers Telehealth

-Niccolo Mencacci is a Neurologist in Chicago, Illinois.
-Dr. Mencacci has been practicing medicine for over 18 years and is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Chorea, Drug Induced Dyskinesia, Myoclonus-Dystonia, Movement Disorders, and Deep Brain Stimulation.
+Niccolo Mencacci is a Neurologist practicing medicine in Chicago, Illinois.
+He has been practicing medicine for over 18 years.
+Dr. Mencacci is rated as an Elite provider by MediFind in the treatment of Drug Induced Dyskinesia.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Chorea, Drug Induced Dyskinesia, Myoclonus-Dystonia, Movement Disorders, and Deep Brain Stimulation.

 Elite in Drug Induced Dyskinesia